The Heathen Roots of Christmas

 And as far as the meaning of this word goes, "yule" appears to originate from the Old Norse, "jol", or the Old English, "geol" .
 In both cases, the word references a twelve day pagan festival that began around the time of the winter solstice.

 Saint Nicholas was a real Saint, who lived in what is now Turkey.
 He was especially known for gift-giving and protecting children from harm's way.
 Not only is Nicholas, the inspiration for our modern-day Santa Claus, but he is also the patron saint of children, sailors and pawn brokers.

 As an early Christian bishop in ancient Greece, Nicolas was thrown in jail, only to be released when Contantine became Emperor of Rome.
-During medieval times, the legacy of Saint Nicholas spread across of Europe, forming the basis of the ever-popular Santa Claus.
+During medieval times, the legacy of Saint Nicholas spread across Europe, eventually forming the basis of the ever-popular Santa Claus.

 Religious Icon of Saint Nicholas